Associate professor, Marketing

-My research has been published at the Journal of Retailing, Journal of Consumer Research, and Journal of Marketing Research, where it has received distinctions such as most cited and most downloaded papers.
+My research has been published at the Journal of Retailing, Journal of Consumer Research, Journal of Marketing Research, and Journal of Marketing, where it has received distinctions such as most cited and most downloaded papers.
 I have presented at the Association for Consumer Research, the European Association for Consumer Research, the Consumer Culture Theory, and the American Marketing Association conferences, where I have been awarded prizes for best special session and best paper.
 My research has been featured in media such as the National Post, Channel News Asia, CTV News, Global TV, Radio-Canada, Journal de Montreal, Les Affaires, and Le Devoir.

 I have received more than 700 000$ in funding from varied funding sources, such as the Social Science and Humanities Research Council and the Fonds Société et Culture.
 I am on the editorial review board of Journal of Consumer Research and Recherche Appliquée en Marketing (RAM).
 I am also a mentor at academic conferences, a supervisor and committee member for master and doctoral students, and an instructor at JMSB where I am coordinator for the digital marketing undergraduate course.

-At the undergraduate level, I am coordinator for MARK452 'Digital Marketing,' where I concentrate on teaching digital strategy, as well as how-to plan and enact conversion-based approaches.
-I recently finished an open source textbook to support the course, and will be making available exercises and slides for Faculty shortly.
+At the undergraduate level, I am the coordinator for MARK452 'Digital Marketing,' where I concentrate on teaching digital strategy, as well as how-to plan and enact conversion-based approaches.
+I recently finished an open source textbook to support the course.